-In 2014 our Fundraising Technology Trends Survey found that 4 in 5 nonprofits knew technology was the key to success but only 1 in 3 had the tools needed to be effective.
-Flash forward to today, and Gen Z makes up over a quarter of the population and is expected to account for 40% of all consumers by 2020.
-This is a generation that prefers to consume online activity almost exclusively on mobile devices.
+In 2014, our Fundraising Technology Trends Survey found 4 in 5 nonprofits know technology is the key to success yet only 1 in 3 had the tools needed to be effective.
+Today, Gen Z makes up over a quarter of the population and now accounts for 40% of all consumers.
+This generation prefers to consume online activity almost exclusively on mobile devices.
 Grabbing their attention will require engaging content through the social media channels they are already using, such as Instagram.
-Your organization should also ensure you have an appropriate mobile platform for donations.
+Your organization should also ensure you have an appropriate mobile platform for crowdfunding donations.

-Anything that helps your organization stay organized when it comes to people to people relationships will fall under a nonprofit database and membership software.
-One could think of these solutions as being nonprofit CRMs.
-That’s because nonprofits are primarily looking to track information on 3 distinct types of people:
+Anything that helps your organization stay organized when it comes to people-to-people relationships will fall under a nonprofit database and membership software.
+One could think of these solutions as being nonprofit CRMs since nonprofits are primarily looking to track metrics on 3 distinct types of people:

 Donor profiles will need to be tracked in a database to analyze which campaigns they give to, manage communications between them and the organization, and provide the appropriate tax forms to them at year end.